Rajashekhar8877/Hybrid_beamforming_mmWave_Massive_MIMO/README.md

 which uses OMP algorithm to find analog precoder and uses GMD for calculating digital precoder.
 Acually this is not a complete code, whose work is currently in progress (Code will be updated when simulation completes).

+Note that, in 2D scenario antennas will be arranged in linear i.e. ULA and only azimuth angle is considered in the channel.